 Over the years the Grand Theatre has had many refurbishments, including a complete restoration of the hall in 1970, the enlargement of the orchestra pit in 1990, lighting improvements and the acquisition of a new organ, make it the main lyric stage of Burgundy.
 Each season, from October to June, the public can enjoy a program of operas interspersed with operettas.

 Opéra de Dijon

-Since 2008, the Grand Theâtre and the Auditorium of Dijon have been homes to the Opéra de Dijon.
+Since 2008, the Grand Theâtre and the Auditorium de Dijon have been homes to the Opéra de Dijon.
 The two venues host hundreds of events covering classical and modern music, dance, jazz, musicals, opera and operettas.

 Opéra de Dijon

 Place du Theâtre